 It’s perfectly safe to mix E5 fuel and E10 fuels in the same tank or fill up with the super unleaded E5 if it is not possible to fill up with E10 as it is not available.

 E10 compatibility checker UK

-To check if your vehicle is E10 fuel compatible the Government has launched an online E10 checker tool.
+If your vehicle does not have this label, to check if your vehicle is E10 fuel compatible the Government has launched an online E10 checker tool.

 The online E10 checker tool for checking if your car, van, motorcycle or moped will be compatible with E10 fuel can be found at Check if your vehicle can run on E10 petrol - GOV.UK (www.gov.uk)